joshtynjala/flextreemap/readme.txt

    * Requires at least Flex 3.0.0.

 01/21/2008 - 1.0.1
-   * Renamed the headerStyleName style to branchHeaderStyleName to avoid conflicts
+   * Renamed the headerStyleName style to branchHeaderStyleName to avoid conflicts with other Flex components.
    * Updated build to use Flex SWCs external libraries to reduce build file size

 11/11/2007 - 1.0.0